OSHA Statistics Reveal The Risks Of Construction Accidents In California

 Reach Out to an Oakland Construction Accident Attorney for Advice

 It can be difficult to understand your legal remedies if you were hurt at a construction site, since both workers’ comp and personal injuries may apply.
 To learn more about your options, please contact Venardi Zurada, LLP to schedule a no-cost case review with an experienced construction accident lawyer.
-Our team serves clients throughout California’s Bay Area from our offices in Oakland, Orinda, and Redding, CA, so we are prepared to advise you.
+Our team serves clients throughout California’s Bay Area from our offices in Oakland, and Walnut Creek, CA, so we are prepared to advise you.